dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/amazon_kinesis.md

 1. For shards that didn't have messages (or new shards), the last run time is used to get messages.

 Please check the `kinesis_stream` [docstring](https://github.com/dlt-hub/verified-sources/blob/master/sources/kinesis/__init__.py#L31-L46)
-for additional options, i.e. to limit the number of messages returned or to automatically parse JSON messages.
+for additional options, i.e., to limit the number of messages returned or to automatically parse JSON messages.

 ### Kinesis message format